HL7/cql/input/pages/03-developersguide.md

 {: #data-models-1}
 ### Data Models

-> Model namespaces and aliases were introduced in CQL 2.0, and are trial-use {: .note-info}
+> Model namespaces and aliases were introduced in CQL 2.0, and are trial-use.
+For a complete list of changes, see the [Change Log](changes.html).
+{: .note-info}

 CQL allows any number of data models to be included in a given library, subject to the following constraints: